coredns/coredns.io/content/plugins/forward.md

   performed for a single incoming DNS request.
 Default value of 0 means no per-request cap.
 * `expire` **DURATION**, expire (cached) connections after this time, the default is 10s.
+* `doh_method` **GET|POST**, whether to use GET or POST http method for DoH requests (defaults to POST).
 * `max_idle_conns` **INTEGER**, maximum number of idle connections to cache per upstream for reuse.
   Default is 0, which means unlimited.
+* `read_timeout` **DURATION**, the per-query read timeout applied to each upstream when waiting for a response.
+The default is 2s.
+Increase this if upstreams legitimately take longer than 2s to answer (for example slow recursive resolutions that would otherwise surface as `SERVFAIL`/timeouts).
+Note that this timeout applies to each upstream individually, so large values reduce the time available to retry other upstreams within a single query.
 * `tls` **CERT** **KEY** **CA** define the TLS properties for TLS connection.
 From 0 to 3 arguments can be provided with the meaning as described below